EPW sextics vs EPW cubes: The incidence correspondence

-Interestingly special examples of such $20$ nodal surfaces were recently studied in a different context in \cite{B+}.
+Finally, the double cover $\widetilde{Y}_A\to Y_A$ restricts to the preimage of $Q_p\cap Y_A$ as the double cover $\widetilde{Q_p\cap Y_A}\to Q_p\cap Y_A$ branched in the 20 singular points obtained from the general construction of double covers of Lagrangian degeneracy loci described in \cite[Section 4]{DK double covers}.
+We conclude by \cite[Corollary 4.8]{DK double covers} that $\widetilde{Q_p\cap Y_A}$ is smooth and the singularities of $Q_p\cap Y_A$ are nodes. \end{proof} \begin{rem} By Lemma \ref{fibers} the incidence correspondence $K_A$ provides a $4$-dimensional family $\{S_{x}\}_{x\in X_A}$ of surfaces on $Y_A$ parametrized by $X_A$.
+The preimage $\widetilde S_x$ by the double cover $\widetilde Y_A\to Y_A$ of a general surface $S_x$ in the family is a smooth surface whose canonical system defines the double cover of a 20 nodal complete intersection of a quadric and quartic branched at the nodes.
+Clearly the family $\{\widetilde S_x\}_{x\in X_A}$ dominates the double EPW cube $\widetilde Y_A$.
+Interesting special examples of such $20$ nodal surfaces were recently studied in a different context in \cite{B+}.
 Note that such surfaces are rather special \cite{CPT} and are called canonical covers.
-Recall for instance that the Schoen surface \cite{CMR} is the double cover of a complete intersection of a conic and a quartic singular at $40$ nodes. \end{rem}
+Recall for instance that the Schoen surface \cite{CMR} is the double cover of a complete intersection of a quadric and a quartic singular at $40$ nodes. \end{rem}